 Whose fence is it anyway?

-With Storm Ciara having already caused plenty of damage and Storm Dennis on its way, it looks like we’re all braced for a difficult few days of weather.
-These storms often have a huge impact on our property, particularly fences, but whose responsibility is it to put right the damage?
+With Storm Ciara having already caused plenty of fence damage and Storm Dennis on its way, it looks like we’re all braced for a difficult few days of weather.
+These storms often have a huge impact on our property, but whose responsibility is it to put it right?
 A cost we could all do without!

 We would all prefer to avoid a neighbour dispute but when urgent repair works are required and with the threat of further bad weather, tension is high.
 Therefore, it’s better to be in a position to discuss matters with your neighbour with the correct knowledge of both parties’ legal position behind you.

-Whose responsibility is it to replace a fence?
+Whose responsibility is it to repair fence damage?

 Many people assume ownership of garden fences or walls on the basis of old wives’ tales, general word of mouth or a misunderstanding.
 Before you assume responsibility or carry out works (which can often be costly) it’s important to know your legal obligation.